 Stunning year-round, the Roan Highlands are exceptionally beautiful during a Winter sunrise.
 Hike the Appalachian Trail from Carvers Gap to Round Bald, Jane Bald and Grassy Ridge for nearly continuous, exceptional wintertime views.

-Winter hiking on the Appalachian Trail at Roan Mountain: the hike
+Roan Mountain: the winter hike

 Pre-dawn breezes blow briskly through the trailhead at Carvers Gap (view maps and driving directions), a paved AT access near the North Carolina / Tennessee Border.
 Early morning light begins to fill the sky, signaling that the time is near.
-A golden hue begins to cast on Roan Mountain’s balds, contrasting with the icy, blue-hued, snow-covered landscape.
+A golden hue casts on Roan Mountain’s balds, contrasting with the icy, blue-hued, snow-covered landscape.
 Gearing up, we depart the trailhead, hiking eastbound on the Appalachian Trail and climbing, quickly, chasing the sunrise.

 The hike begins a steady, meandering climb of Round Bald, the first of three mountain balds on this adventure.
 The Appalachian Trail carves through a thicket of rhododendron, their leathery leaves coated in snow and ice.
 The trail enters a balsam stand, the fresh scent of evergreen blowing fragrantly in the snowy breeze.
 Early morning light streams through the trees, reflecting across snowflakes like tiny airborne prisms.